OHI-Science/OHI-website/content/goals/coastal-protection.md

 Approximately one-third of the overall area of coastal habitats has been lost in the last 50 years and the remainder is severely threatened.
 Destruction of these ecosystems means coastal areas are less protected from tidal surges, flooding, and storms.
 Majour causes of destruction of these systems include draining or clearing for agriculture or aquaculture, coastal pollution, and unsustainable coastal development.

 #### LEARN MORE
-Get into the weeds exploring the global OHI methods.
-Or, get practical guidance for developing this goal for other assessments.
+Explore the full description of the data and model used in the Global OHI Assessment.
+Or, take a look at the "Practical Guidance" to get advice on adapting the goal for future assessments, and to see how previous [OHI+ assessments](LINK TO OHI+ page) have assessed goals to address differences in data availability or priorities.

 [Two buttons: OHI Model, Practical Guidance]